Dec 4, 2018, 12:18:14 PM CST Dec 13, 2024, 10:54:04 AM CST

 You may decide to tell your child about the origins of Santa and the story of St. Nicholas.
 You can focus on the spirit of generosity around the holidays and ways that your child can help be part of that spirit, too.

 "While there isn't a physical Santa Claus, we can live and embody kindness and generosity," says Dr. Santa-Sosa.
-"Families can give to people in need, volunteer around the holidays or adopt kids from an angel tree."
+"Families can give back to their community, volunteer around the holidays or adopt kids from an angel tree."

 If your child becomes upset, listen and reassure them that your holiday traditions will remain the same.
 Be empathetic and understand that change can be hard.